 Awards + Honors

 Wertheim’s honors include Australia’s Scientia Medal for science communication (2017), the American Association of Physics Teachers’ Klopstep Memorial Award (2016) for "communicating the excitement of physics” (the first woman to gain this honor in ten years), and the American Institute of Biological Sciences Print Journalism Award.
 She has been a Vice Chancellor’s Fellow at the University of Melbourne (2015), a Discovery Fellow at the University of Southern California (2012/2013), and a National Science Foundation visiting journalist to Antarctica (2004).
 Her writing has appeared in Best American Science Writing (2003, edited by Oliver Sacks), Best Australian Science Writing (2014, 2016, 2018), and Best Writing on Mathematics 2018 (Princeton University Press).
 Physics Today voted her book Physics on the Fringe one of the 10 best books of the year and her essay “Radical Dimensions” (in Aeon) was Runner-Up for the 2018 Bragg Prize (Australia).
-As an artist, she has received the Theo Westenberger Award from the Autry National Museum (2011); and the AxS Award for art & science (2016).
-Her TED talk about her Crochet Coral Reef project has been viewed more than a million times and translated into 22 languages.
+As an artist, she has received the Theo Westenberger Award from the Autry National Museum (2011); and the AxS Award for art & science from the Pasadena Arts Council (2016).
+Her TED talk about her Crochet Coral Reef project has been viewed more than a million times and translated into 22 languages

 TED Talk – "The Beautiful Math of Coral"

 On Being (NPR) – "The Grandeur and Limits of Science" interview with Krista Tippett)

 To The Best Of Our Knowledge (NPR) - "Is the Universe a Number?" interview with Anne Stainchamps